polymonyrks/poppyS/README.md

 ## Coloring
 Click some words, then some corresponding phrases are colored.
 When you click the same word multiple times, the coloring is toggled.
 The toggle table is Red -> Blue -> Green -> Purple -> Orange -> Pink -> Aqua -> Cyan -> Red .. .
-Pressing Key dd decolors all phrases.
+Pressing Key cc decolors all phrases.
 Some special words are remained yellowed.
 Yellowed words are special ones in respect to how much area to be colored when you select them.
-After pressing dd, if you press key p then recover the previous state
+After pressing cc, if you press key p then recover the previous state
-(Caveat: If you click another word after dd then the previous state is updated(destroyed).).
+(Caveat: If you click another word after cc then the previous state is updated(destroyed).).
-Even you decolor(dd) all the phrases, the tuples (e.g. (Red, word1), (Green, word2), (Aqua, word3) ..) are memoried.
+Even you decolor(cc) all the phrases, the tuples (e.g. (Red, word1), (Green, word2), (Aqua, word3) ..) are memoried.
 Next time you click such words, you can start from the previous color.
-This temporary decoloring(dd), recovering(p) and/or starting previous colors is effective.
+This temporary decoloring(cc), recovering(p) and/or starting previous colors is effective.
 Pressing Key x enters into Deleting Mode.
 Click some words, then the correspoinding phrases become decolored.
 Pressing Key x again leaves Deleting Mode.
 # Tactics and Training